apify/pull-request-toolkit-action/README.md

 - Fills a missing milestone with a current milestone from Zenhub.
 - Assigns a team label (`t-[teamName]`) to the pull request.
 - Makes sure that:
-  - PR is either linked with epic or issue or labeled as `adhoc`
+  - PR is either linked with an epic or an issue or labeled as `adhoc`
   - PR itself or linked issue is estimated

 ## Action input